x70b1/check_routeros-upgrade/README.md

 **Message and return code**

 The return code depends on the importance of the fixes found in the changelog.
-An important bugfix leads to a `CRTICAL`.
+An important bugfix leads to a `CRITICAL`.
 Average fixes result in a `WARNING`.
 Some examples:

 * OK: RouterOS 6.39.2 is up to date (release: Jun-06)
 * WARNING: RouterOS is upgradable to 6.39.2 (6 average fixes)